nicholasgswanson/nicholasgswanson.github.io/_pages/research.md

 ## Works in Progress

-_General Skills and Underinvestment in New Technologies: Evidence from Burundi_ with Luisa Cefala, Pedro Nano, Michel Ndayikeza
+_General Skills and Underinvestment in New Technologies: Evidence from Burundi_ with Luisa Cefala, Pedro Naso, Michel Ndayikeza

 _Kinship Pressure and Firm-Worker Matching Distortions_